 Our publishing ethos is informed by a deep involvement in the magical arts; and by a longstanding appreciation of the magical and artistic anti-traditions: William Blake, Aleister Crowley, Alfred Jarry, Artaud, the Surrealists, Der Blaue Reiter, Die Brücke, Angus MacLise and TOPY amongst many others.

 Our hardback books are printed and bound in the United Kingdom, and our fine editions are hand-bound by the highly respected bindery at Ludlow in Shropshire.
-Our paperbacks are digitally printed in both the UK and the US, thus minimising the environmental impact.
+Most of our paperbacks are digitally printed in short runs in both the UK and the US, thus minimising the environmental impact and maintaining high production standards.
 All the materials we source are archival standard and FSC accredited, for hardback and paperback alike.